Printf() function in C

 Welcome to C Programming

-Points About printf() Function
+Points About the printf() Function

 - printf() function is case-sensitive i.e. printf() is different from Printf(), infact C is a case-sensitive programming language.

-Use printf() Function in 2 Ways
+Use the printf() Function in 2 Ways

 - printf() function without variables/values